scalyr/scalyr-agent-2/docs/monitors/mysql_monitor.md

 ## Viewing Data

+@class=bg-warning docInfoPanel: The MySQL dashboard is still under development, and will be released shortly.
+If you'd like early access, contact us at support@scalyr.com.

 After adding this plugin to the agent configuration file, wait one minute for data to begin recording.
 Then click the {{menuRef:Dashboards}} menu and select {{menuRef:MySQL}}.
 (The dashboard may not be listed until the agent begins sending MySQL data.)